stephane-robin/CRISPRbuilder-TB/doc/crisprbuilder-tb.md

 ## Retrieving the genome information dictionary

 Let's assume you're looking for information regarding ERR2704808.
-After writing `python3 CRISPRbuilder-TB --collect ERR2704808` in the command prompt, a directory called ERR2704808 will be created in **REP/sequences** and the item ERR2704808 will be added to the database. the following message will be displayed:
+After writing `python3 CRISPRbuilder-TB --collect ERR2704808` in the command prompt, a directory called **ERR2704808** will be created in **REP/sequences** and the item ERR2704808 will be added to the database.
+The following message will be displayed:

     We're creating a directory ERR2704808.
     We're adding ERR2704808 to the database.

-Then the files in fasta format will be downloaded in **REP/sequences/ERR2704808** as in the following code:
+Then the files in fasta format will be downloaded to **REP/sequences/ERR2704808** as in the following code:

 ```python